 Joshua Fulton - 4/2/2010

 The health insurance bill passed, and it's one more triumph of the federal government over individual rights.
 All statists, rejoice!
-You've managed to succeed in having Big Brother intrude into one more aspect of your life, going so far as to participate in our colonoscopy prep!
+You've managed to succeed in having Big Brother intrude into one more aspect of your life!
 I, for one, am not happy about it, not only because I don't like living under the watchful eye of Big Brother, but also because I know that American health care used to be run in a very different way.

 Health Care and Broken Government